-The academy trust has strong collaborative links with Walkwood Middle School, which is next to The Vaynor First School and which needs egress across the grounds to access its playing fields.
+The academy trust has collaborative links with Walkwood Middle School, which is next to The Vaynor First School and which needs egress across the grounds to access its playing fields.
 The Vaynor is able to use the Middle Schools fields for sporting activities.
-These links extend to academic ones, along with Crabbs Cross Academy, St George's CE First and other local schools, such as Batchley First School and Arrow Valley.
-These partnerships aim to improve the academic standards of the pupils in our area.
+We have continued to develop valuable links with other schools such as Batchley, Arrow Valley, Tudor Grange Teaching School Hub and along with The Vaynor, Crabbs Cross Academy and St George's CE First, these partnerships aim to improve the academic standards of the pupils in our area.